 In brief: Yes, you can.
 Inhaling too much helium causes serious oxygen deprivation that can lead to asphyxiation and eventually death.
 There’s a much higher chance of a fatal consequence when someone inhales helium from a pressurized helium tank because of the higher risk of air embolism and the irreversible lung damages it can cause.

 As we’ve already discussed, balloon gas contains at least 92% helium.
-Although you will find a small amount of oxygen in balloon gas, it’s practically not enough to provide your body with sufficient oxygen supply.
+Although you will find a small amount of oxygen in balloon gas, it’s practically not enough to provide your body with a sufficient oxygen supply.
 If you overdo it, you will soon start to feel light-headed and eventually faint because of the lack of oxygen.

 So, the answer is no, it’s not completely safe to inhale helium from a balloon, and in some rare cases, it can have really serious, even fatal health consequences (especially in the case of children and older adults or if you inhale too much helium).
 However, don’t forget that inhaling helium from a pressurized tank can put you at a much higher risk for serious health damage than inhaling balloon gas.